Airflow reports that did not account for air purifiers only being usable at half speed.

 Look through HVAC work orders for the 2022-2023 school year through spring

-1. Intellipure air purifiers that were purchased by PPS cannot be run at full speed in classrooms and classroom-like settings.
-Half speed is the setting at which noise from the unit does not compromise learning.
-PPS teachers do not run their Intellipures at full speed.
-Our corrected calculations use specifications obtained from the manufacturer for clean air delivery rate at different speed settings to calculate a Total ACH_e with the Intellipure run at half speed.
+- The Intellipure and Medify air purifiers we have in PPS cannot be run at full speed in classrooms and classroom-like settings.
+PPS teachers do not run these units at full speed.
+For Intellipures, half speed is the setting at which noise from the unit generally does not compromise learning, and Medify units generally do well in classrooms on speed 2.
+Our corrected calculations use specifications obtained from the manufacturer for clean air delivery rate at different speed settings to calculate air changes per hour with a generous estimate of Intellipure run at half speed and a precise value for Medify units run at speed 2.
+Also note that the high school reports’ full speed calculations use an incorrect clean air delivery rate even for full speed, and we also correct for that when we calculate or use full speed airflows.

-2. In 16 schools, airflow reports were done prior to the school being upgraded to MERV 13 filters, and calculations used the old MERV 8 efficiency factor in PPS’s reports.
+- In 16 schools, airflow reports were done prior to the school being upgraded to MERV 13 filters, and calculations used the old MERV 8 efficiency factor in PPS’s reports.
 The district has now stated that all classrooms have been upgraded to MERV 13’s.
-For schools that were not upgraded at the time of airflow measurements, we have run a set of calculations of ACH_e’s that use the MERV 13 efficiency factor, to estimate the room’s current airflow.
+For schools that were not upgraded at the time of airflow measurements, we have run a set of calculations of air changes per hour that use the generous MERV 13 efficiency factor used in the district’s airflow reports, to estimate the room’s current airflow.

 Converting and correcting the PDF’s of the district’s airflow reports into Google Sheets also allows us to do analysis – summary statistics, graphs, calculations of how much different air purifiers would improve airflow, and other options for looking at what the district has or has not accomplished.